-Beginners will find easy-to-access greens and gentle blues throughout the front-side of Vail Mountain.
+Beginners will find easy-to-access greens and gentle blues throughout the front side of Vail Mountain.
 For lessons, Vail Snowsports School offers both group and private instruction to skiers/snowboarders.
 They also have a number of focused learning clinics, like freestyle riding.

 Intermediates will have a great time skiing Vail’s long, fast cruisers.
 From nearly all of Vail’s lifts, you’ll be able to access at least one blue or green run back down.
-Vail grooms more terrain than any resort in Colorado, assuring favorable conditions and nice corduory.
+Vail grooms more terrain than any resort in Colorado, assuring favorable conditions and nice corduroy.

 On a powder day, Vail is unreal!
 Strong skiers and riders will have a blast dealing with more than 2600 skiable acres of expert terrain.
 Vail offers steep mogul runs, fantastic tree skiing, narrow chutes, big cliffs, large cornices, and every other kind of terrain you may be looking for.
-Vail also has some of the best terrain parks in the state, 3 to choose from, with 1 superpipe and 1 halfpipe.
+Vail also has some of the best terrain parks in the state, with 3 to choose from, with 1 superpipe and 1 halfpipe.

-From the backside of Vail, you can take a cat walk to Blue-Sky Basin.
+From the backside of Vail, you can take a catwalk to Blue-Sky Basin.
 Blue Sky Basin is Vail’s newest addition and offers advanced skiing with plenty of natural trails.

 The center of the Vail Valley is Vail Village, located directly at the bottom of the slopes.
 It’s modeled after an Austrian village and has an upscale, inviting feel to it.
 The main streets of the village are car-free and lined with great restaurants, wonderful shops, and luxury hotels.

 Lionhead is Vail’s second mountain village, adjacent to Vail Village.
 To help get around, there is a free bus system between Lionhead and Vail Village.
 There is also a free bus around the Vail Valley.
-Lionhead has it’s own set of nice shops, restaurants and lodging.
+Lionhead has its own set of nice shops, restaurants, and lodging.

 On-mountain, Vail has a plethora of dining options.
 At the top of the Gondola, Vail has multiple levels of restaurants/cafeterias.
 For a delicious burger, try the Epic Burger, available on the top floor of the Gondola Station.
 If you prefer to grill your own burgers or hot dogs, Vail provides free grills for use atop Blue Sky Basin.

-Address: 450 East Lionshead Circle, Vail
+Address: 450 East Lionshead Circle, Vail, CO 81657

 - Elevation: 8,120 ft – 11,570 ft

-- Vertical – 3,450 ft
+- Vertical: 3,450 ft

-- Ski Area: 5,289 acres
+- Ski Area: 5,317 acres

 - Average Snowfall: 350 in

-Trail Maps: (jpg)
+Trail Maps: (PDF)